RicardoAzuul/RicardoAzuul.github.io/README.md

 - returning visitors need to quickly find relevant information, for instance about events.
 - the owners want to convert new visitors into recurring visitors and have recurring visitors return to the cafe.

-To visit the site, click [https://ricardoazuul.github.io](https://ricardoazuul.github.io/)
+To visit the site, go to [https://ricardoazuul.github.io](https://ricardoazuul.github.io/)

 ---